-Push indicator lever once.
+To deactivate, push indicator lever once.
 It is also deactivated when front fog lights are switched on.

 If a headlight flash is activated when the high beam is on, the high beam assist will be deactivated.
 If a headlight flash is activated when the high beam is off, the high beam assist will stay activated.

-High beam assist is alwayas active after the ignition is switched on.
+The latest setting of the high beam assist will remain after the ignition is switched on again.